jpalmer98/Ganymede_Shared_Repo/ResearchDiscovery/EnhancementsDiscovery.md

 - Do NOT label as Edge Case if:
   - It is a documented, high-frequency alternate business rule or standard variation.
   - It represents normal user progression through approved optional paths.
-Handling is identical to baseline (no special logic, messaging, or branching needed).
   - It is purely a future enhancement (added value rather than risk mitigation).
   - The “scenario” is speculative with no credible trigger source, data evidence, or stakeholder validation.
   - It duplicates another already defined edge with only superficial difference (e.g., formatting vs casing when both derive from the same validation rule).